Tanz0rz/haxe-fmod/extension/examples/studio-guide.md

 ## 0
 <!-- 13.9.1 Scripting Example -->
-No context struct is needed.
-The core and studio systems are global in haxefmod, and the programmer sound key is stored on the instance itself through EventInstance.assignProgrammerSound.
+No Haxe equivalent.
+The core and studio systems are global in haxefmod, and the programmer sound key is stored on the instance through EventInstance.assignProgrammerSound.

 ## 1
 <!-- 13.9.1 Scripting Example -->